-Ms. Chan Man Yi ("Ms. Chan"), aged 41, was appointed as an independent non-executive Director on 25 May 2023.
+Ms. Chan Man Yi ("Ms. Chan"), aged 42, was appointed as an independent non-executive Director on 5 May 2023.
 She is responsible for providing independent advice to our Board.
 She is the chairman of the Audit Committee, a member of the Nomination Committee and the Remuneration Committee.

-Ms. Chan has over 11 years of experience in the accounting and finance industry.
-From September 2007 to December 2013, she worked as an auditor at Mazars CPA Limited.
+Ms. Chan has over 12 years of experience in the accounting and finance industry.
+From September 2007 to December 2013, she worked as an auditor at Mazars CPA Limited (now Forvis Mazars CPA Limited).
 She founded accounting firms, M. Y. Chan & Co. and NG & Partners CPA Limited, in April 2014 and March 2017 respectively and has been their director since then.